 Québec City has no shortage of amazing restaurants.
 Your only problem will be deciding where to eat!
 We did a fair share of exploring the delicious dining Québec has to offer.
 Québec City ranks among the 20 World’s Best Food Cities according to the readers of the Condé Nast Traveler and we really found it to be a foodie’s paradise.
 At the heart of Québec City is a deep connection to history and tradition yet it is mixed with the modern.
 And the culinary style here is much the same.
 You’ll find restaurants that channel traditional (which involves a strong commitment to local and fresh produce) while embracing new technique and innovation.
 Here is a list of our favorite restaurants in Québec City that range from a Five Star dining experience to cheap eats that will blow your mind.
 Even though I’m a luxury travel girl, I do make an exception for any good food.
 You’ll find me wherever the most delicious food is.
 You’ll find the perfect meal for every craving in Québec City right here in our guide for where to eat.

 In the interest of full disclosure, because honesty is the best policy, I was hosted on this trip by Quebec City Tourism so I could share the sites and experiences QC has to offer with my amazing blog followers.
-I was not paid any additional compensation and all opinions (as always) are my own.
+I was not paid any additional compensation and all opinions (as always) are my own but lots of free stuff.
+That said, as an experienced blogger, it still takes alot to impress moi.
+Just ask my hubby!

 Le Saint-Amour is one of the top fine-dining restaurants in Québec City and is regarded as one of the most romantic restaurants as well.
 Dishes at Le Saint-Amour are vibrant and creative while still retaining culinary traditions of the area.
 The indoor garden with its high glass ceiling are absolutely stunning.